Security Operations Manager Job Description Example

 What Does a Security Operations Manager Do?

-Their job description entails setting up security perimeter around a building or company premises to ensure the safety of employees and company facilities.
+The security operations manager job description entails setting up security perimeter around a building or company premises to ensure the safety of employees and company facilities.

 Security operations managers develop and implement security policies and procedures necessary for protecting company assets against theft.